keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

   Update --> DB
 ```

-which is simpler than the data flow of TEA:
+which is simpler than that of TEA:

 ```mermaid
 stateDiagram-v2